deglebe/deglebe/README.md

 #### me:
 - i'm currently doing research in graph theory and identity verification at [tributary](https://atributary.com)
-- i'm currently learning tinygrad, neo4j
+- i'm currently learning neo4j, pytorch
 - how to reach me: git at tdbio dot me or deglebe on libera (no bouncer, may not be online)

 <details open>